LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/arrays/arrays-are-like-strings.rst.txt

 Arrays Are Like Strings
 =======================

-In the previous chapter we learned in detail how strings are a sequence, ordered collection, of characters that can be accessed by an index.
+In the previous chapter we learned in detail how strings are an ordered collection of characters that can be accessed by an index.
 Using String methods we can add, remove, replace parts of the collection.
 What we can’t do is store anything other than characters.

 .. index:: ! array

-In this chapter we will learn about a more general usage collection data type called **Array**.
+In this chapter we will learn about a more general use collection data type called an **Array**.
 Like strings, arrays are ordred collections.
-A key difference is that strings can only contain contain characters, arrays can store data of any type.
+While a key difference is that strings can only contain contain characters, arrays can store data of any type.

 Figure: JavaScript array from prev chapter